deathdayss/Sample-of-Thinking-in-Java/README.md

 Waveform 0
 *///:~
 ```
-In this approach to Adapter, the FilterAdapter constructor takes the interface that you have—Filter—and produces an object that has the Processor interface that you need.
-You may also notice delegation in the FilterAdapter class.
+In this approach to Adapter, the `FilterAdapter` constructor takes the interface that you have—`Filter`—and produces an object that has the `Processor` interface that you need.
+You may also notice delegation in the `FilterAdapter` class.

+### “Multiple inheritance” in Java

+When you combine a concrete class with interfaces this way, the concrete class must come first, then the interfaces.
+(The compiler gives an error otherwise.)

+Core reasons for interfaces:
+1. Upcast to more than one base type (and the flexibility that this provides).
+2. The same as using an abstract base class: to prevent the client programmer from making an object of this class and to establish that it is only an interface.

+This brings up a question: Should you use an interface or an abstract class?
+If it’s possible to create your base class without any method definitions or member variables, you should always prefer interfaces to abstract classes.
+In fact, if you know something is going to be a base class, you can consider making it an interface

 ## 8. Inner Classes
 ## 9. Holding Your Objects
 ## 10. Error Handling with Exception